Dead or Alive 3: Legacy

 Dead or Alive 3 was a "killer app", notable for being one of the essential titles in helping build the Xbox brand.
-It demonstrated how powerful the Xbox was, what the platform was capable of delivering, was the first fighting game for Xbox, and the only fighting game as a launch title for the platform.
-The fighting game genre, being one of the core genres of gaming, gave the impression that home console launches wouldn't be very successful if they didn't have a great fighting game to launch with, and Dead or Alive 3 became one of the key games in the Xbox's success.
+During several Xbox showcases, Dead or Alive 3 demonstrated how powerful the Xbox was, what the platform was capable of delivering, was the first fighting game for Xbox, and the only fighting game as a launch title for the platform.
+The fighting game genre, being one of the core genres of gaming, gave the impression that home console launches wouldn't be very successful if they didn't have a great fighting game to launch with, and Dead or Alive 3 became one of the key games in the Xbox's early success.
 GamesRadar+ included Dead or Alive 3 among the Xbox games "that shaped the generation", and later included it in their list of the "best original Xbox games".

 In 2002, Dead or Alive 3 became the first fighting game to receive an award from the National Academy of Video Game Trade Reviewers (NAVGTR) during the academy's inaugural award show, and the first fighting game to be included in the Xbox Championship tournaments.
 Dead or Alive 3s popularity led to the creation of the largest and oldest Dead or Alive community website, Free Step Dodge, while the sidestepping mechanic in the European and Japanese versions of the game inspired the naming of the community site.

 In 2004, IGNs Hilary Goldstein declared Dead or Alive 3 as the best Xbox Platinum Hit.
 In 2008, CinemaBlend ranked the game as the 8th best fighting game of all time.
 In 2011, Complex ranked the game as the 15th best fighting game of all time.
 In 2016, Twinfinite ranked it 11th best fighting game of all time.
 In 2022, Game Rant ranked it the "Best Xbox Fighting Game To Hold Up Well".